 Certain sports lend more than others to using branded assets in a playful way.
 We have seen all sorts of creative, flamboyant, supportive and emotional use of graphics in the past few months but not so much creative use of the banners to actively engage fans at home, during a live match.

-Fans have been taking part in competitions and campaigns to get their photos in the stadium, either through cardboard cutouts or printed banners, as we did for Brentford FC’s farewell to Griffin Park Stadium.
+Fans have been taking part in competitions and campaigns to get their photos in the stadium, either through cardboard cutouts or printed banners, as we did for Brentford FC’s farewell to Griffin Park Stadium with seat exposure.
 But not many found an effective way (or had the chance) to make the branded assets engaging and actionable.

 One of the few exceptions was from the Round Table Pizza – partner of the MLB franchise Oakland Athletics – giving free pizzas to all fans who purchased cardboard cutouts if a home run hit their target sign in the outfield.
 US sports often lead the way.